Knee Exercises for Arthritis Pain Relief

 Patellofemoral (pain under kneecap, hurts to bend)

-For arthritis pain specifically under your kneecaps that makes it hard to bend your leg, try arthritis knee exercises like these!
+For arthritis pain specifically under your kneecaps that makes it hard to bend your leg, try these arthritis knee exercises.

 1. Straight Leg Raises